 - (a) POLITICAL SUBDIVISIONS.
 The state shall be divided by law into political subdivisions called counties.
 Counties may be created, abolished or changed by law, with provision for payment or apportionment of the public debt. - (b) COUNTY FUNDS.
 The care, custody and method of disbursing county funds shall be provided by general law. - (c) GOVERNMENT.
 Pursuant to general or special law, a county government may be established by charter which shall be adopted, amended or repealed only upon vote of the electors of the county in a special election called for that purpose. - (d) COUNTY OFFICERS.

-(1) There shall be elected by the electors of each county, for terms of four years, a sheriff, a tax collector, a property appraiser, a supervisor of elections, and a clerk of the circuit court; except, when provided by county charter or special law approved by vote of the electors of the county, any such county officer may be chosen in another manner therein specified, or any such county office may be abolished when all the duties of the office prescribed by general law are transferred to another office.
+There shall be elected by the electors of each county, for terms of four years, a sheriff, a tax collector, a property appraiser, a supervisor of elections, and a clerk of the circuit court; except, when provided by county charter or special law approved by vote of the electors of the county, any county officer other than a property appraiser may be chosen in another manner therein specified, or any county office other than the office of property appraiser may be abolished when all the duties of the office prescribed by general law are transferred to another office.
+When not otherwise provided by county charter or special law approved by vote of the electors, the clerk of the circuit court shall be ex officio clerk of the board of county commissioners, auditor, recorder and custodian of all county funds.